EthanSteidl/Archipelago-main-SOT-V2/worlds/seaofthieves/docs/en_Sea of Thieves.md

 ## Modes of Play

 Typically randomizers have a "world" that a single player plays when finding locations.
 This randomizer has two modes you can play using
 - Crew Mode: Your "ship and its crew" are the player.
-Anything done by your "ship and its crew" is treated as one world
+Anything done by your "ship and its crew" is treated as one world.
 - Pirate Mode: Your "pirate" is the player.
 Anyting done by your "pirate" is treated as one world.

 Using the modes above, here are some examples of ways to play: